 - Stay more than 1.5 metres away from people when in public.

-We hope you all stay safe on your adventures and we look forward to seeing everyone in the great outdoors.
+We hope you all stay safe on your adventures and we look forward to seeing everyone in the great outdoors with their Australian camp trackers.

 The Camperact Team